 When you’re planning your podcast, you probably have a catchy tune in mind that captures your brand and embodies your message.
-Are you humming a few lines of a Beyonce song that would work for your mindset podcast?
-Or considering a popular smooth jazz tune to ease your listeners into the show?
+Are you humming a few lines of a Norah Jones song that would work for your mindset podcast?
+Or considering a popular 80s hair metal tune to welcome your listeners into the show?
 Maybe you’re just wondering “what music can I use in my podcast?”

 Music Copyright Myths